elaverdiere1/100_days_code/README.md

 Day 12 is a number guessing game

-Day 13 is it hihger or lower game
+Day 13 is it hihger or lower game uses clear from repl.it

 I have written the code but all projects and code ideas for each day are from the Udemy course https://www.udemy.com/course/100-days-of-code/